What Will Happen to Abu Dhabi real Estate Once the Dust Settles

 How Will Sellers React?

-Those who were looking to sell in February, either to lock in gains, or because they earmarked the income for another purpose, will stay in the market.
-They may be more realistic about the price they were looking for, understanding that genuine buyers will initially be scarce.
-Some owners may decide to sell because they have lost confidence in the UAE.
-But I feel these will be few and far between, particularly given the strong economic fundamentals.
+In the MOUs we have signed since 28th February we haven't seen any singed below market value, yet.
+Those seller who were looking to sell in February, either to lock in gains, or because they earmarked the income for another purpose, have stayed in the market.
+Those who were looking to "lead the market higher" are now more realistic about the price they were looking for, understanding that genuine buyers are scarce.
+Some owners may decide to sell because they have lost confidence in the UAE, but so far these are few and far between, particularly given the strong economic fundamentals.

 Sharp price drops only occur when there is forced selling.
 That will only happen if: